DontPanicO/jwtXploiter/CONTRIBUTING.md

 #### Pull Requests

-PRs are also accepted, the repository provides a template to issue them.
-In board terms, required informations are the ones listed for patches.
+Approved PRs will be applied as patches.
+The repository provides a template for PRs.
+In board terms, required information are the same listed above.

 ## New Mantainers